Dawson McAllister

-Career: Public Speaking, Writing, and Youth Ministry
+Public speaking, writing, and youth ministry

-After his 1968 graduation from Bethel College in Minnesota, McAllister began studies at Talbot School of Theology.
+After his 1968 graduation from Bethel College in Minnesota, McAllister began studies at Talbot School of Theology in Los Angeles.
 During this time, he accepted a position as a part-time youth pastor at Reseda Baptist Church, where he began speaking to teenagers.
 Soon after, McAllister began to receive local and national speaking invitations.

 In 1973, McAllister created a 13-episode TV series.
-Developed for markets in the southwest United States, it was designed to present Biblically-based counsel to teenagers who did not go to church, or who had stopped attending church.
+Developed for markets in the southwest United States, it was designed to present biblically-based counsel to teenagers who did not go to church, or who had stopped attending church.
 Two years later, he wrote and published the first of 18 youth ministry manuals.
 That same year, the first Dawson McAllister student conference, based on his Discussion Manual for Student Relationships, was held.
 Hundreds of thousands of teenagers attended these conferences over the years.
-Young worship leaders like Chris Tomlin, Todd Proctor, Jeffrey Dean Smith, Joel Engle and Al Denson got their start at McAllister’s conferences, along with speakers like Mark Matlock.
+Young worship leaders like Chris Tomlin, Todd Proctor, Jeffrey Dean Smith, Joel Engle and Al Denson got their start at McAllister's conferences, along with speakers like Mark Matlock.

-In 1988, McAllister begins his ongoing partnership with crisis counseling organizations and trained counselors, who began attending his conferences to support teenagers in crisis.
+In 1988, McAllister began his ongoing partnership with crisis counseling organizations and trained counselors, who began attending his conferences to support teenagers in crisis.

-Top 40 Broadcasting and Online Ministries
+Broadcast and online ministries

 McAllister's call-in talk radio show Dawson McAllister Live! had its inaugural broadcast in 1991.
-Three years later, it named Talk Show of the Year by the National Religious Broadcasters.
+Three years later, it was named Talk Show of the Year by the National Religious Broadcasters.

-In January 2005, the Top 40 version of Dawson McAllister Live! signed on with its first affiliate station; KJYO in Oklahoma City.
-Eventually more 140 stations would air the show with a weekly audience of over 1 million listeners.
+In January 2005, the Top 40 version of Dawson McAllister Live! signed on with its first affiliate station, KJYO in Oklahoma City.
+Eventually, more than 140 stations would air the show with a weekly audience of over 1 million listeners.

+TheHopeLine with Dawson McAllister radio program was launched in partnership with Way Media Network, and was eventually syndicated on 109 stations.
+In 2010, TheHopeLine stopped referring callers to Christian gay conversion therapy organization Exodus International after pressure from producer Clear Channel.
 In 2012, McAllister launched Dawson 24/7, his first of two 24/7 streaming internet radio webcasts.
-He returned to Christian radio in February 2015 with his new show, TheHopeLine with Dawson McAllister.
-Launched in partnership with Way Media Network, it was eventually syndicated on 109 stations.

 McAllister and his team made the move to a fully web-based ministry in 2017 in an effort to reach as many teenagers and young adults as possible.
 His website, TheHopeLine.com, includes streaming radio, podcasts, social media, blogs, stories, videos, eBooks, online chat and mentoring, referrals to support groups and counseling organizations, and other digital resources.
-ThePrayerZone.com, also a part of McAllister’s ministry, allows people to offer prayer for struggling teens and young adults, and people in need of prayer to make prayer requests.
+ThePrayerZone.com, also a part of McAllister's ministry, allows people to offer prayer for struggling teens and young adults, and people in need of prayer to make prayer requests.